openstack/openstack-manuals/doc/arch-design-rst/source/network-focus-prescriptive-examples.rst

 Prescriptive examples
 ~~~~~~~~~~~~~~~~~~~~~

-An organization design a large-scale web application with cloud
+An organization designs a large-scale web application with cloud
 principles in mind.
 The application scales horizontally in a bursting
 fashion and generates a high instance count.
 The application requires an
 SSL connection to secure data and must not lose connection state to